studio-1b/CarPoolMashupPython/README.md

 >         IPv4 Address. . . . . . . . . . . : 192.168.1.102

-for linux (eth0 may be different for you, but always starts w/ "e"thernet or "w"ireless)
+...for linux (eth0 may be different for you, but always starts w/ "e"thernet or "w"ireless)
 ```
 ifconfig
 ip addr